debridmediamanager/zurg-testing/config.md

 - `check_for_changes_every_secs`: Time interval for checking changes (default is `15` seconds).
 - `info_cache_time_hours`: Cache time for info (default is `12` hours).
 - `enable_repair`: Set to `true` if you want Zurg to repair your torrents.
 Important: Only ONE instance of Zurg should have this enabled.
+- `network_buffer_size`: You can play around this value and see if there's any performance gain when streaming files.
+Common values are `16384` for 16KB, `32768` for 32KB (default), so on...

 ```yaml
 zurg: v1